-Each group should interview at least 15 people, but not more than 20.
+Each group should interview 25 to 30 people.
 You are allowed to interview family members, but not more than 3 in total (for the entire group).

 Of the other people interviewed, try to put together a list that is as varied as possible.
 Suggestions for interesting interviewees: